-Spring has to be one of our favourite seasons to ride!
+Spring has to be one of our favorite seasons to ride!
 After a cold and dark winter, we see big groups of motorcyclists keen to get out and start enjoying the weather again.
 The temperature is usually mild, which makes this season ideal for long rides and road trips.

-T-shirts are your best friend in spring, pick one which is made of 100% high-quality cotton for optimal comfort.
-Take a look at our shop to find a selection of t-shirts with unique designs, we have just added new lines to our collection.
+T-shirts are your best friend in spring.
+Pick one which is made of 100% high-quality cotton for optimal comfort.
+Take a look at our shop to find a selection of t-shirts with unique designs.
+We have just added new lines to our collection.
 No matter how cool your t-shirt is, don’t forget to wear your protective gear when you are actually on the road – you can show off once you get off the saddle.

-Start off by wearing a vest underneath your gear, it’s a simple piece of clothing that will absorb heat and sweat to keep your body temperature optimal.
+Start off by wearing a vest underneath your gear.
+It’s a simple piece of clothing that will absorb heat and sweat to keep your body temperature optimal.
 It also offers good protection to your riding apparel in case you find yourself sweating too much.